 Big Red offer a range of services to suit any move, large or small.
 We can offer a full or partial packing service to ensure that your precious possessions reach their destination intact.
 Our experienced and dedicated team of professional removers will ensure that your move goes without a hitch.
 From offering a full site survey for larger moves to flexible hourly rates for smaller moves, Big Red have got you covered, able to offer the most competitive rates in Clerkenwell.

 All of our staff are fully trained, uniformed and experienced but most of all they are friendly and happy to help.
 Our fleet of vans are fully equipped with transit blankets, sofa covers, ties, a skate and a full tool kit.

-All moves with Big Red can be covered with liability insurance.
-As Members of the National Guild of Removers we follow their Code of Practice and you can be assured that Big Red will give you the best removals service in Clerkenwell.
+All removals and storage with Big Red have a range of liability cover values available.
+We follow the standard accredited codes of practice and you can be assured that Big Red will give you the best removals service in Clerkenwell postcode.

 Whatever other stresses you have with your move, you can rely on Big Red to ensure that, from start to finish, the removal process is not one of them.
 Call the Clerkenwell removals specialists now on 0207 228 7651.

 Parking in Clerkenwell

 Most of the roads around Clerkenwell are controlled parking, and either parking suspensions or dispensations are required.
 For larger Removals in Clerkenwell a parking suspension is a necessity.
 The suspension has to be booked 14 days in advance of the required date.
 These are booked with Islington council online.
 For smaller Clerkenwell removals, using vans, we can load and unload for short periods on single yellow lines.
 Otherwise a dispensation would need to be booked, if we are packing and Clerkenwell flat moving.

 For parking and other council information please click here Islington Council.